P2.TABLE of CONTENTS

 Furthermore, the name Jew doesn't even appear in the Bible until close to the end of the recorded Old testament era, and that is far less than 4000 years ago. (see Bible Test page 4 & Facts Jews and Bible page 20 ).

-Although I have not researched Israel's wars in exhaustive totality, from what I have been able to find, it appears that the people Ancient Israel warred with (except of course their own brothers of Judah) were almost entirely traceable to the descendants of Ham, not Shem.
+Although Israel's wars have not been researched in exhaustive totality, from what we do find, it appears that the people Ancient Israel warred with (except of course their own brothers of Judah) were almost entirely traceable to the descendants of Ham, not Shem.
 Shem was the lineage who Abram and all of his descendents, which is commonly (and probably erroneously) considered to include Arabs.

 Moreover, since modern Jews are not direct descendents of Biblical Jews (see pages 7 & 8 ), that statement cannot apply to the nation called Israel today.
 Furthermore from A.D.
 70 until 1948 there was no specific nation, with people claiming to be Jews, to war with anyone.